A universal finite type invariant of knots in homology 3-spheres: Finite type invariants and diagram spaces

 \subsection{Borromean surgeries}

 We now introduce a specific type of LP--surgeries.
 The {\em standard Y--graph} is the graph $\Gamma_0\subset \mathbb{R}^2$ represented in Figure \ref{figY4}.
 The looped edges of $\Gamma_0$ are called \emph{leaves} and the vertex incident to three different edges is called the {\em internal vertex}.
 With $\Gamma_0$ is associated a regular neighborhood $\Sigma(\Gamma_0)$ of $\Gamma_0$ in the plane.
 The surface $\Sigma(\Gamma_0)$ is oriented with the usual convention.
 This induces an orientation of the leaves and an {\em orientation} of the internal vertex, {\em ie} a cyclic order of the three edges, shown in Figure \ref{figY4}.
-Consider a 3--manifold $M$ and an embedding $h:\Sigma(\Gamma_0)\to M$.
+Consider a 3--manifold $M$ and an embedding $h:\Sigma(\Gamma_0)\to \Int(M)$.
 The image $\Gamma$ of $\Gamma_0$ is a {\em Y--graph}, endowed with its {\em associated surface} $\Sigma(\Gamma)=h(\Sigma(\Gamma_0))$.
-The Y--graph $\Gamma$ is equipped with the framing induced by $\Sigma(\Gamma)$.
-A \emph{Y--link} in a 3--manifold is a collection of disjoint Y--graphs.
+The Y--graph $\Gamma$ is equipped with the framing induced by~$\Sigma(\Gamma)$.
+A \emph{Y--link} in $M$ is a collection of Y--graphs in $M$ whose associated surfaces are disjoint.

 Let $\Gamma$ be a Y--graph in a 3--manifold $M$ and let $\Sigma$ be its associated surface.
-In $\Sigma\times[-1,1]$, associate with $\Gamma$ the six components link $L$ represented in Figure \ref{figborro4}.
-The \emph{borromean surgery on~$\Gamma$} is the surgery along the framed link $L$; the surgered manifold is denoted $M(\Gamma)$.
+Embed $\Sigma\times[-1,1]$ in $M$ so that $\Sigma\times\{0\}$ coincides with $\Sigma$, and in this $\Sigma\times[-1,1]$, associate with $\Gamma$ the six components link $L$ represented in Figure \ref{figborro4}.
+The \emph{borromean surgery on~$\Gamma$} is the surgery along the framed link~$L$; the surgered manifold is denoted $M(\Gamma)$.
 Borromean surgeries were introduced and studied by Matveev in \cite{Mat}.
 He proved in particular that two $3$--manifolds are related by a sequence of borromean surgeries if and only if they have isomorphic first homology group and linking pairing.
 Moreover, he showed that a borromean surgery can be realized by cutting a genus--$3$ handlebody (a regular neighborhood of the Y--graph) and regluing it in another way, which preserves the Lagrangian.
 It follows that borromean surgeries are specific LP--surgeries.